isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/SubscriptionsApi.md

 <a name="apiv1applicationversionsapplicationversionkeysubscriptionsget"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsGet**
-> InlineResponse2004 ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsGet (string applicationVersionKey)
+> UnpagedResourceBaseSubscription ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsGet (string applicationVersionKey)

 Get all subscriptions of an application version